-|At Foxfield Primary School, learning is planned in a cross-curricular way ensuring that children can make connections between English and other areas of the curriculum.
-Lessons are designed to challenge all pupils throughout with many opportunities for teachers and students to assess the learning taking place.
+|At Foxfield Primary School, learning is planned in a cross-curricular way ensuring that children are prepared for the future and can make connections between global and local issues and their curriculum.
+Lessons are designed to challenge all pupils with many opportunities for teachers and students to collaborate and deepen understanding.
 This is achieved through our 'Kagan' approach where children are encourage to share their thinking and challenge and built on their ideas.|

 In Year 5, children will be learning about sustainable development with a focus on water rights and water shortages, and how climate change compounds the issue.
 They will initially research and explore the concept of water sustainability and how water is distributed globally.
 They will have the opportunity to develop their critical thinking skills and attitudes towards consumer choices in order to make a change in their school and on a wider global scale, by supporting a grassroots community project that funds water wells to remote regions of a country.
 The year group will also be supporting the charity WaterAid through a sponsored walk along the Thames.